jgomezpe/toy-/README.md

 &nbsp;A web IDE for programming in Toy+ is also available: <A HREF="https://jgomezpe.github.io/toyplus/">https://jgomezpe.github.io/toyplus/</A>

-&nbsp;A web course for learning (under construction) for programming in Toy+ is available: <A HREF="https://numtseng.com/toyplus/">https://numtseng.com/toyplus/</A>
+&nbsp;A web course for learning (under construction) to program in Toy+ is available: <A HREF="https://numtseng.com/toyplus/">https://numtseng.com/toyplus/</A>

 <h3>Version 1.0</h3>
 <h3>Copyright (c)</h3>